 Special Majors & Honors Special Majors

 Students may arrange to do a special major or an honors special major in Arabic after consultation with Assistant Professor Khaled Al-Masri and the department chair.
 Work abroad will be incorporated when appropriate.
 Independent study or courses at Bryn Mawr or U Penn will usually be necessary for this special major.
-Currently this program does not offer a regular course major or minor.
+Currently this program does not offer a regular course major.